Ian Dyson: Early life and education

 Dyson was born on 26 October 1960 in Epsom, Surrey, England.
 He was educated at Kingston Grammar School, then a direct grant grammar school in Kingston upon Thames, London.
 He studied history at the University of Leeds, graduating with a Bachelor of Arts (BA) degree.

 Police career

 Dyson began his police career in 1983 with the Metropolitan Police.
-He served in that force until 2008, when he moved to Surrey Police as an Assistant Chief Constable.
-In 2010, he then moved to the City of London Police as Commander, being promoted to Assistant Commissioner in 2012.
-He was appointed Commissioner of the City of London Police effective 1 January 2016.
-In May of 2021, Dyson announced his retirement and was succeeded by Commissioner Angela McLaren who took up her post on 3 January 2022.
+He served in that force until 2008, when he moved to Surrey Police as an assistant chief constable.
+In 2010, he then moved to the City of London Police as commander, being promoted to assistant commissioner in 2012.
+He was appointed commissioner of the City of London Police effective 1 January 2016.
+In May 2021, Dyson announced his retirement and was succeeded by Commissioner Angela McLaren who took up her post on 3 January 2022.

 Honours

 In 2022, he was commissioned as Deputy Lieutenant (DL) of Greater London.